jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 #### blue/green with .NET/SQLServer/Github

-- Create an MSBuild container image with required tools for compliling .NET apps and push it to ECR
+- Create an MSBuild container image with required tools for compiling .NET apps and push it to ECR
 - Configure AWS Code Pipeline to fetch the latest GitHub code and schema update script
 - Have CP trigger AWS CodeBuild to use the MSBuild container image from ECR to compile the source code
 - Configure CB to then construct the .NET app
-- Also have CB create an executable to run the schuma update script
+- Also have CB create an executable to run the schema update script
 - CP to trigger ACD to deploy .NET app to EB
 - CB invoke a PowerShell script to run the schema update executable

 ### Trusted Advisor

-- checks infrastructure accorss all regions and provides summary of the results
+- checks infrastructure across all regions and provides summary of the results

-#### check for low cpu ultization
+#### check for low cpu utilization

 - check the low-utilized EC2 instances are on
 - create CW event that tracks the events created by TA use lambda as a target
-- the lambda should trigger SSM Automation document with manual approaval step
+- the lambda should trigger SSM Automation document with manual approval step
 - Upon approval, the SSM document proceeds with instance termination

 ### Jenkins